 Prospection tools are outbound tools that aim to generate prospects.
 As opposed to leads – that have shown interest in your products or services by taking desired actions – prospects simply fit your ideal customer profile before they even take the first step.
 A sales prospecting tool is software that helps you build a prospect list qualifying them, find contact details, engage with prospects, and book meetings.

-Lemlist and LinkedIn Sales Navigator are good options to start, Sendinblue is a good option to grow.
+Furthermore, there are Lemlist and LinkedIn Sales Navigator as good options to start, Sendinblue is a good option to grow.